joseph8951790/midterm-assignment/README.md

 # CI/CD Pipeline with GitHub Actions

 ## Project Overview
-This project demonstrates a Continuous Integration (CI) pipeline using GitHub Actions for a Node.js application.
+.This project demonstrates a Continuous Integration (CI) pipeline using GitHub Actions for a Node.js application.
 The pipeline ensures that every code change is automatically built, tested, and deployed efficiently..

 ## Project Structure
 CI_CD_Mid_Term/